 An interview with Laura, our Camp Director, with advice for parents of first time campers.

-Today we chat with Laura Turner, our Camp Director, to discuss what advice she has for those selecting/attending their first camp as well as her experiences of previous first time campers.
+We chat with Laura Turner, our Camp Director, to discuss what advice she has for those selecting/attending their first camp as well as her experiences of previous first time campers.

 How would you recommend parents to go about choosing their child’s first summer camp?